PatrickWeller/PanelPal/docs/technical_manual.md

 # Technical Manual

 This is the technical manual for PanelPal.
 The intended audience is bioinformaticians or software developers with technical knowledge and experience of python that may wish to:<br>

-- Better understand the source code behind PanelPal.
+- Better understand the source code behind PanelPal.<br>
-- Tweak the source code of PanelPal for their own customisation.
+- Tweak the source code of PanelPal for their own customisation.<br>
 - Contribute to making PanelPal a better product for all users.

 ## GitHub